 Appropriate socks help keep your feet at a comfortable temperature and play a large part in preventing blisters.
 Blisters come from the combination of friction and moisture.
 You want socks which wick moisture away from you feet and minimize the amount of friction between the sock and your foot which is often best accomplished by using a double sock or two socks.

 For daily life I typically wear Darn Tough Ultralight No-Shows.
 I wear Injinji toe socks any time I am expecting to be walking or running for an extended distance because they prevent blisters between by toes.
 I like the wool models, but my toe-nails often put holes in them, so normally I use the coolmax models.
 Generally I like their light or original weights.
 These socks took some getting used to.
 The first several times I wore them I was very aware that the socks were on my feet and between my toes and I hated them… so I gave up on them.
 I had several friends kept saying how great they were.
 So I tried again.
 I wore them around town for a couple of week, and then pushed through a few days the trail and found I liked them.
-In the cool to cold weather I switch to Injinji liners combined with Darn Tough Vermont Treking Socks, Rocky Gore-Tex over socks.
-In cold conditions I have found vapor barrier socks.
+In the cool to cold weather I switch to Injinji liners combined with Darn Tough Vermont Trekking Socks, Rocky Gore-Tex over socks.
+In cold conditions I have found vapor barrier socks to be extremely useful.

 Keep in mind that there needs to be enough room in your shoe for your feet and the socks you select.
 Socks which are too thick for your shoes will crowd your feet and result in blisters just as quickly as your feet sliding around.
 I would strongly recommend trying a variety of different socks and figure out what works best for you.
 Socks are cheap and will often mean the difference between a miserable blister plagued trip, and one with comfortable feet.